1jour1vin

 “A delight of fruit and freshness”

-This is a typical Beaujolais red: fruity, fresh, easy to drink, crisp with a hint of red fruit and candy acidity.
-The palate is light and supple.
-A wine to enjoy with friends, simply delicious!
+This is a classic red Beaujolais: fruity, fresh, easy-drinking, and crisp, with a tangy note of red berries and candy.
+The palate is light and airy, with a smooth texture.
+A wine to enjoy with friends—simply delicious!

-Buy your Chermette wines at the best price in a private sale!
+Buy Chermette wines at the best prices in a private sale!

 Rated site